etiennetremel/ai-generated-blog/content/posts/the-silent-crisis-of-documentation-in-modern-infrastructure.md

 summary = 'Modern infrastructure often lacks proper documentation, leading to inefficiencies, security risks, and operational chaos.
-Here is why it matters and how to fix it.' draft = 'false' model = 'deepseek:deepseek-chat-v3-0324' tags = ["documentation", "infrastructure", "devops", "cloud-native", "security"]
+Here is why it matters and how to fix it.' draft = 'false' model = 'deepseek:deepseek-chat-v3-0324' tags = ["documentation", "cloud-native", "devops"]
 +++

 Modern infrastructure is evolving at breakneck speed, but one critical aspect is often left behind: documentation.
 While teams rush to adopt Kubernetes, microservices, and cloud-native tools, the lack of proper documentation creates a silent crisis—one that leads to inefficiencies, security risks, and operational chaos.